What Are the Benefits of a Buckwheat Pillow?

-Until recently I didn’t realize just how important a pillow can be to a good night’s sleep.
-Like most, I assumed that a pillow is just a pillow.
-Get a soft one and I’d be good to sleep, sleep, sleeeeep!
+It took me a long time to realize just how important a pillow can be to a good night’s sleep.
+I assumed that any pillow would do—get a soft one and I’d be good to sleep, sleep, sleeeeep!
 Wrong.
 I was totally missing out on better sleep.

 A friend introduced me to the idea of a buckwheat pillow, enthusiastically telling me that it was “the best pillow ever.”
-Skeptical, I ordered a small one and waited for it to arrive.
+Skeptical, I ordered a 14×20″ pillow and waited for it to arrive.
 When it did, I was surprised.
-I did not expect it to be so bulky–I also did not expect it to be so incredibly comfortable.
+It was not at all what I expected.
+It was hefty: about 4 lb.
 I unzipped the pillowcase and found it full of thousands of tiny buckwheat hulls, which are the by-product of milling the buckwheat plant.

 1. Superior Support

-For a side-sleeper like myself, it’s very important to get adequate support to maintain a neutral sleeping position in my neck and head.
-Buckwheat hull fill perfectly conforms to the shape of your head and neck, effectively eliminating any pain-causing pressure points.
-The buckwheat hulls naturally cling to each other, which helps the pillow hold its shape-imagine a bean bag that doesn’t collapse on itself.
+The pillow’s buckwheat hull fill will perfectly conform to the shape of your head and neck, effectively eliminating any pain-causing pressure points.
+The hulls’ irregular shape allows them to cling to each other, which helps the pillow hold its shape.
+It’s sort of like a bean bag that doesn’t collapse on itself.

 You know that feeling: the pillow is too damn hot!
-A buckwheat hull pillow’s fill allows air to flow freely throughout the pillow.
-Down, foam and other pillow types retain body heat and can become very hot and be uncomfortable.
-A buckwheat pillow does not retain heat; the hulls allow air to circulate, keeping you cool all night long.
+A buckwheat hull pillow’s fill allows air to flow freely, keeping it cool all night long.
+Down, foam and other pillow types retain body heat and can become hot and uncomfortable.
+A buckwheat pillow does not retain heat; the hulls allow air to circulate, which means no more flipping to the cool side in the middle of the night.